abd-abdur/LazYdrobe/frontend.md

 │   ├── App.js                   # Main app component with routes
 │   ├── index.js                 # Entry point to render the app
 │   └── App.css                  # Global styles
-├── .gitignore                   # Excludes unnecessary files from Git ├── README.md                    # General project overview and instructions
+├── .gitignore                   # File to exclude unnecessary files from Git ├── README.md                    # General overview and instructions for the project ├── package.json                 # Lists dependencies and scripts └── package-lock.json            # Locks dependencies to specific versions
-├── frontend.md                  # Front-end setup guide (this file)
-├── package.json                 # Lists dependencies and scripts
-└── package-lock.json            # Locks dependencies to specific versions

 ## Key Components
 Here are the main components and their purposes: